sherlockdoyle/Python-Codes/pawky/README.md

 # Pawky
 ### The Python version of `awk`.
+#### awk
+  > **pattern scanning and text processing language**
+  >
+  > The [AWK](http://man7.org/linux/man-pages/man1/awk.1p.html) language is useful for manipulation of data files, text retrieval and processing, and for prototyping and experimenting with algorithms.
+[It](https://en.wikipedia.org/wiki/AWK) is a data-driven scripting language consisting of a set of actions to be taken against streams of textual data – either run directly on files or used as part of a pipeline – for purposes of extracting or transforming text, such as producing formatted reports.

 ## Why Pawky?
 Pawky is just a for-fun project to design a `awk` like program in Python.
 Pawky is neither a recreation of `awk` nor a `awk` parser.
 Pawky allows you to use a `awk` like syntax in Python to easily process files.
 Most of the builtin `awk` variables and functions are available, but most of them need to be used manually.
+Pawky tries to give a shell like feel (syntax), but the more usual Python syntax is recommended.
+Follow the codes below and try each snippet; trying random code is the best way to learn.

 ## Get Started
 Start by importing Pawky and creating an instance of Pawky.